 Cognitive-behavioural therapy (CBT) is like a toolkit for life.
 This toolkit contains evidence-based strategies towards living life to the full.
 Most often CBT aims to improve mood, reduce irritability, optimise control of anxiety, and increase enjoyment of relationships.
 CBT is often referred to as a ‘talking therapy’ but this is a misnomer.

-At Emerge Psychology™ we provide evidence-based CBT strategies to challenge thoughts and behaviour patterns – individualised according to your goals – over the phone – seven days per week – to rural Australians referred by their GP.
+At Emerge Psychology™ we provide evidence-based CBT strategies to challenge thoughts and behaviour patterns – individualised according to your goals.

 Relaxation strategies are indicated for goals of reducing anxiety or irritability because they are portable and relevant in controlling our natural Fight vs Flight response.
 Where considered clinically-appropriate training will be provided during sessions in the following evidence-based Arousal Control strategies: Controlled Breathing Technique, Progressive Muscle Relaxation & Mindfulness Meditation.